carllosnc/flutter_shared_state/README.md

 >Sharing state between widgets usgin ChangeNotifier and Mixin

-**ChangeNotifier:** is a class that allows you to share state between widgets.
-It provides a way to notify listeners when the state changes.
+**ChangeNotifier:** is a class that provides a simple way to manage state and notify listeners about changes

-**Mixin:** is a way to share state between widgets.
-It allows you to define a set of methods that can be used by multiple widgets.
+**Mixin:** is a class used to share reusable code across multiple classes.
+Mixins allow a class to inherit methods and properties from multiple sources, enabling code reuse and composition without the need for multiple inheritance.

 With these two resources, we can create a shared state that can be used by multiple widgets.

-## 01 - Create a ChangeNotifier
+## 01 - Creating the mixin

 ```dart
 import 'package:flutter/material.dart';